McKinsey Interview Process: 6 Steps to an Offer (2026)

 How hard is it to get hired at McKinsey?

 McKinsey is one of the most competitive employers in the world.
-Less than 1% of applicants receive a job offer.
-According to Glassdoor, candidates rate the interview difficulty at 3.7 out of 5.
-The combination of the Solve game, case interviews, and PEI makes the process challenging, but thorough preparation significantly improves your chances.
+Less than 1% of applicants receive a job offer, and Glassdoor users rate the interview difficulty at 3.7 out of 5.
+The combination of the Solve game, case interviews, and the PEI makes the process challenging, but thorough preparation significantly improves your chances.

 How many rounds of interviews does McKinsey have?